cansik/duit/doc/Documentation.md

 Since attributes can not be passed by reference in python, the attribute name has to be supplied to the method as python string.
 This can lead to problems when refactoring tools are used.
-To support refactorings and reference the actual field, instead of its name, `duit` provides a helper method `duit.utils.name_reference.create_name_reference` to lookup names of object attributes.
+To support refactorings and reference the actual field instead of its name, `duit` provides a helper method `duit.utils.name_reference.create_name_reference` to lookup names of object attributes.
 It works by wrapping the actual object with a decorator class, which only returns the name of the called attribute, instead of its value.